 Whiplash Symptoms – More Than Just Neck Pain

 Whiplash is usually caused by motor vehicle accidents, most commonly what is called a rear end collision, where the neck is suddenly and forcibly extended back by the force of the accident.
 A secondary forward flexion force results in a rebound effect as the neck whips forward.
-These movements will typically be beyond the normal range of movement of the neck, and thus may cause damage to bones, joints, soft tissues and nerves.
+These movements will typically be beyond the normal range of movement of the neck, and thus whiplash symptoms may relate to damage to bones, joints, soft tissues and nerves.